tomjoht/tomjoht.github.io/_docs/conceptual_topics_in_api_docs/docapis_concept_activity.md

 last-modified: 2020-01-22
 ---

-{% include_relative coffeebutton.html %}
+{% include coffeeshopbook.html %}

-With each of the conceptual topics in this section, you've been analyzing the topic in the context of the [open-source project you identified](https://idratherbewriting.com/learnapidoc/docapis_find_open_source_project.html).
+With each of the conceptual topics in this section, you've been analyzing the topic in the context of the [open-source project you identified](docapis_find_open_source_project.html).

 {% include random_ad4.html %}